 Some individuals with a disability with service animals may have their animals wear vests as a way of communication with the public, but it isn’t required.
 In fact, there is no requirement for service animals to wear any form of identification or for the owner to carry any identification proving the animal is indeed a service animal.
-Watch “Do they need a vest?” which provides more information.
+Watch the “Do they need a vest?” video which provides more information.

 A service animal will never bark.